TITLE 23: EDUCATION AND CULTURAL RESOURCES

 A) current research in bilingual education;

-B) content-area and language proficiency assessment of students with limited English proficiency;
+B) content-area and language proficiency assessment of English learners;

-C) research-based methods and techniques for teaching students with limited English proficiency;
+C) research-based methods and techniques for teaching English learners;

-D) research-based methods and techniques for teaching students with limited English proficiency who also have disabilities; and
+D) research-based methods and techniques for teaching English learners who also have disabilities; and

 E) the culture and history of the United States and of the country, territory or geographic area that is the native land of the students or of their parents.

-4) In addition to any other training required under this subsection (e), each individual who is responsible for administering the prescribed screening instrument referred to in Section 228.15(e) of this Part or the annual English language proficiency assessment discussed in Section 228.25(b) of this Part shall be required to complete on-line training designated by the State Superintendent of Education and to pass the test embedded in that material.
+4) In addition to any other training required under this subsection (e), each individual who is responsible for administering the prescribed screening instrument referred to in Section 228.15(e) or the annual English language proficiency assessment discussed in Section 228.25(b) shall be required to complete on-line training designated by the State Superintendent of Education and to pass the test embedded in that material.

-5) Beginning in the 2012-13 school year, each district that operates either a TBE or a TPI program for students of Spanish language background in kindergarten and any of grades 1 through 12 shall provide annually at least one training session related to the implementation of the Spanish language arts standards required under Section 228.30(b)(4) of this Part for staff members of that program who are providing instruction in the Spanish language arts.
+5) Each district that operates either a TBE or a TPI program for students of Spanish language background in kindergarten and any of grades 1 through 12 shall provide annually at least one training session related to the implementation of the Spanish language arts standards required under Section 228.30(b)(4) for staff members of that program who are providing instruction in the Spanish language arts.